 How does it work?

-First of all, a healthy understanding of how materials work inside of Chief Architect is a good starting point, and we just happen to have a primer ready for you here:
+First of all, a healthy understanding of how materials work inside of Chief Architect is a good starting point, and we just happen to have a couple primer videos ready for you here.

 Creating Custom Materials and Colors